 - Ask a lot of questions.

-And seek out those life insurance agents who not only have experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also have access to dozens of different life insurance companies so that when it comes time to helping a more “challenging” case, they don’t have to rely on a…
+And seek out those life insurance agents who not only have experience working with individuals who have been diagnosed with a wide variety of pre-existing medical conditions but also have access to dozens of different life insurance companies so that when it comes time to help a more “challenging” case, they don’t have to rely on a…

 “One size fits all approach!”

-The good news is that this is exactly what you’re going to find here at IBUSA!
+Fortunately, this is precisely what you’ll find here at IBUSA!